sunshowers-code/rust-cli-recommendations/src/colors.md

 # Adding colors to applications

-Colors can make your command-line applications look nice, and also make output easier to understand by leveraging human pattern recognition.
+Colors and styles can make your command-line applications look nice, and also make output easier to understand by leveraging human pattern recognition.
 However, adding them requires a significant amount of care.

 ## General recommendations